CARTAvis/manual_source/source/installation_and_configuration.rst

      <remote machine> can either be the machine's hostname or IP address.

+  Alternatively, if you really must use a VNC server:

   .. tip::
      If you are running the RedHat7 AppImage version on a VNC server but loaded images appear blank, please use the following prefix when starting the AppImage: